haleynpatel/UPASK/README.md

   - Login Page: Users can securely log in to their UPask accounts.
   - Profile Creation/Customization Page: Users can create and customize their profiles with relevant information.
+  - Find User Page: Users can search for specific UPSers by filtering with tags.
-  - Forum Site: The main platform where users can browse, post questions, and comment replies.
+  - Forum Page: The main platform where users can browse, post questions, and comment replies.

 - **Secure Authentication**: UPask implements an intuitive authentication system to ensure that only authorized UPS employees can access the platform, maintaining data privacy and security.